 Why did you decide to join Mott MacDonald?

 Mott MacDonald offered the best chance to learn and grow through exciting projects and the wealth of experience of its people.
 As a civil engineer studying primarily geotechnical, structural, and transport engineering related subjects, I couldn't think of a better company to be a part of than one whose foundations align with my interests, ambitions, and goals.
 Since the days of Mott, Hay and Anderson, tunnelling has been at the forefront of Mott MacDonald’s expertise, an area which I would love to learn more about.
 The position of graduate engineer in Mott MacDonald’s Melbourne transport team offers the perfect opportunity to be involved in exciting projects, to experience new challenges and responsibilities, and to shape my future career.

 What is the best thing about your role?

 Being a growth phase division in Australia, there is constant opportunity to be a part of the most exciting projects, and to develop a diversity of knowledge across various disciplines.
 Diversity is important as a graduate, as it paves the way to find one’s true area of interest and to find where you best fit within the organisation.
-Mott MacDonald’s culture and management fully support providing opportunity and diversity for young graduates, as evidenced by my varied involvement in water, transportation, and systems engineering projects and processes.
-Perhaps most exciting is my role in one of the biggest projects in the history of Melbourne, the Melbourne Metro Rail Tunnel.
-This is all in just a couple of months with Mott MacDonald; imagine what the future might hold!
+Mott MacDonald’s culture and management fully support providing opportunity and diversity for young graduates, as evidenced by my varied involvement client side, in transportation, and systems engineering projects and processes.
+Perhaps most exciting is my role in one of the biggest projects in the history of Melbourne, the Melbourne Metro Rail tunnel.
+This is all in just a a short space of time with Mott MacDonald; imagine what the future might hold!

 What are the top two things you have learned whilst at Mott MacDonald?